 Franklin & Marshall College has adopted this policy that defines all faculty and professional staff as mandated reporters.
 As such, all faculty and professional staff are expected to view the video titled, "What Should You Do if a Report is Made to You?"

 Responsibilities of Mandated Reporters:

 1. If an individual learns about sexual harassment, discrimination, dating violence, domestic violence, stalking or sexual assault involving a student, the individual should promptly contact the Title IX Coordinator at (717) 358-7178.

-2. Other serious crimes covered by the Clery Act (defined on the Reportable Crimes Under Clery Act webpage) should always be reported directly to the Department of Public Safety, (717) 291-3939.
+2. Other serious crimes covered by the Clery Act should always be reported directly to the Department of Public Safety, (717) 358-3939.

-When reporting sexual harassment or discrimination or sexual assault, a College employee may initially be able to exclude personally identifiable information (the name of the victim, the name of the accused individual, and other identifying details about witnesses, location, etc.).
+When reporting sexual harassment or discrimination or sexual assault, the mandated reporter must report all information including the name of the victim, alleged perpetrator and any witnesses within 24 hours.
+This report should be sent to the Title IX Coordinator, at 623 College Avenue or mandated reporters may phone the Coordinator at 717-358-7178.
+Reports should not be sent online.
+Reporters may find the Mandated Reporting Form at the link found above .
 The College will always be guided by the goals of empowering the victim and allowing the victim to retain as much control over the process as possible, but no employee (other than counselors, health care providers and clergy) can or should promise confidentiality.
 Counselors, health service providers and clergy are voluntary reporters, not mandated, but are strongly encouraged to report non-personally identifiable information.